USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 ##### Synchronization Time Step and Tolerance Options

 -   `CTM_MAXSYNC [default: 300]`
-    Maximum synchronization time step in seconds
+    Maximum synchronization time step in seconds.
 -   `CTM_MINSYNC [default: 60]`
-    Minimum synchronization time step in seconds
+    Minimum synchronization time step in seconds.
 -   `SIGMA_SYNC_TOP [default: .70]`
-    Top sigma level thru which sync step determined
+    Top sigma level thru which sync step determined.
 -   `ADV_HDIV_LIM [default: .95]`
-     Maximum horizontal division limit for advection time step adjustment
+     Maximum horizontal division limit for advection time step adjustment.
 -   `CTM_ADV_CFL [default: .95]`
-    Maximum Courant–Friedrichs–Lewy (cfl) condition
+    Maximum Courant–Friedrichs–Lewy (cfl) condition.
 -   `RB_ATOL [default: 1.0E-09]`
-    Global Rosenbrock (ROS3) chemistry solver absolute tolerance
+    Global Rosenbrock (ROS3) chemistry solver absolute tolerance.

 ##### Science Options

 -   `CTM_WB_DUST [default: Y]`
     Setting to calculate in-line windblown dust emissions in CCTM.
 Setting this variable to Y requires the availability of gridded land use input files that include the following BELD USGS land use classifications: shrubland, shrubgrass, and sprsbarren.
-See [Chapter 8](CMAQ_OGD_ch08_input_files.md#Table8-1) for a description of the DUST_LU_1 and DUST_LU_2 input files.
+See [Chapter 8](CMAQ_OGD_ch08_input_and_output_files.md#Table8-1) for a description of the DUST_LU_1 and DUST_LU_2 input files.
 Comment out variable or set to Y to turn on; set to N to turn off.
 -   `CTM_ERODE_AGLAND [default: Y]`
     Setting to use optional erodible agricultural land classifications for computing windblown dust emissions from agricultural land.
 Setting this variable to Y requires the availability of gridded crop timing data that describe planting start dates, planting end dates, and harvesting end dates for 18 crop types.
-See [Chapter 8](CMAQ_OGD_ch08_input_files.md#Table8-1) for a description of the CROPMAP01, CROPMAP04, and CROPMAP08 input files.
+See [Chapter 8](CMAQ_OGD_ch08_input_and_output_files.md#Table8-1) for a description of the CROPMAP01, CROPMAP04, and CROPMAP08 input files.
 If CTM_WB_DUST is set to N, this setting will be ignored.
 Set to Y to turn on; comment out variable or set to N to turn off.
 -   `CTM_WBDUST_BELD [default: BELD3]`
-    Landuse database for identifying dust source regions;  ignore if `CTM_WB_DUST = N`
+    Landuse database for identifying dust source regions;  ignore if `CTM_WB_DUST = N`.
     - `BELD3`
-    Use BELD3 landuse data
+    Use BELD3 landuse data.
     - `BELD4`
-    Use BELD4 landuse data
+    Use BELD4 landuse data.
 -   `CTM_LTNG_NO [default: Y]`
     Setting to activate lightning NO emissions.
 Setting this variable to Y requires additional variables to define the configuration of the lightning NO emissions calculation.
 See the settings for `LTNGNO`, `LTNGPARAMS`, `NLDN_STRIKES`, and `LTNGDIAG` below.
 Set to Y to turn on; comment out variable or set to N to turn off.
 -   `CTM_WVEL [default: Y]`